jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

  Do you know the story of the hungry caterpillar?
-It's a famous kid's story about a caterpillar that eats many foods over a week to grow and grow until it becomes a beautiful butterfly.
+It's a famous children's story about a caterpillar that eats many foods over a week to grow and grow until it becomes a beautiful butterfly.

   You are testing out the book with a bunch of caterpillars.
 You have recorded their eating habits over six days.
 You are now ready to report your findings.